CatchTheTornado/open-agents-builder-client/README.md

 # open-agents-builder-client

+**Note**: For a complete example project using this client, see the [Open Agents Builder Example](https://github.com/CatchTheTornado/open-agents-builder-example).

 A TypeScript client for the [Open Agents Builder](https://www.openagentsbuilder.com/) APIs, featuring modular classes for agents, keys, attachments, stats, audits, sessions, results, calendar, products, and orders.
 The library uses **Zod**-based schemas for type validation and can be easily extended to cover your application-specific needs.

 ## Features